infchg/SecOps/README.md

-## OLDER
+### OLDER <2015

-### Beluga Information-Change coding language
+#### Beluga Information-Change coding language

-using 2015 graphical flows coded in beluga graphical language.
+graphical flows coded in beluga graphical language. examples querying Google App Enginge infchg site are shown in beluga-

-examples querying Google App Enginge infchg site are shown in beluga-
+currently the application was renamed in the Google Compute preview App the google cloud URLs  are no longer reacheable, Since the Beluga service was moved to other cloud servers,

-currently the application was renamed in the Google Compute preview App
+  - backlog:  the urls to be updated with the correct servers apps on GC & AWS